mwpenny/portal64-still-alive/documentation/levels/level_objects/static.md

 * `concrete_modular_wall001d`
 * `concrete_modular_ceiling001a`
 * `concrete_modular_floor001a`
+* `transparent_portal_surface`

 This behavior can be overridden by using the `no_portals` argument.
-To accept portals, the geometry must also have a coplanar static collision object or be animated by a [bone](./anim.md) that also animates a dynamic collision object.
+To accept portals, the geometry must also have associated collision so that it can be hit.
+This can be done by placing a coplanar static collision object or through animation with a [bone](./anim.md) that also animates a dynamic collision object.

 A mesh's UV coordinates are only used if its material does not have the `tileSizeS` and `tileSizeT` properties in its YAML definition.
 Otherwise, the